-All students registering for this class must complete responsible conduct of research training (RCR).
-LFSC301 completes this requirement.
-Students who have not completed LFSC301 must take an online course hosted by the Collaborative Institutional Training Initiative (CITI) and can be found at www.citiprogram.org.
-At this site, Select “Create an Account” , enter your organization (VCU), create an account, and then select ‘general RCR training’.
+All students registering for this class must complete the responsible conduct of research training (RCR).
+BIOL392 completes this requirement.
+Students who have not completed BIOL392 must take an online course hosted by the Collaborative Institutional Training Initiative (CITI) and can be found at www.citiprogram.org.
+At this site, select “Create an Account”, enter your organization (VCU), create an account, and then select ‘general RCR training’.
 Training is free but requires a vcu.edu account.
-Students must take a screen shot to confirm they have completed this requirement and upload to the Blackboard page for this class.
+Students must take a screenshot to confirm they have completed this requirement and upload to the Blackboard page for this class.
 If you have previously completed the CITI RCR training for another class you do not need to repeat it but you must provide proof.
-The CITI Human Subjects training can not be substituted.
+The CITI Human Subjects training cannot be substituted.

 ALL assignments must be proofread, edited and approved by the supervising faculty member prior to submission to Dr. Golding via Blackboard.